EGYPT – Northeast & Sinai

 At-Tur itself appears to have been founded in the 13th century near the site of the ancient Raythou (medieval Raya).
 The El Tor strain of cholera was discovered there in 1905.
 It was a quarantine camp for Muslim pilgrims returning from Hajj (the Islamic pilgrimage to Mecca).

 Portuguese attack.
-En route to Suez with the objective to seek and destroy the Ottoman fleet, a Portuguese Armada was sent in 1541 to Red Sea.
-After several days sailing, the commander Estevão da Gama gives the order to direct a surprise attack.
+En route to Suez to seek and destroy the Ottoman fleet, a Portuguese Armada was sent in 1541 to the Red Sea.
+After several days of sailing, the commander Estevão da Gama gives the order to direct a surprise attack.
 The troops were able to disembark and the defenders came out to the shore but were pushed to the city not managing to close the city doors.
-As the city fell, the Portuguese were ready to loot, but two Priests came to the Commander, and appeal to him avoiding the destruction.
+As the city fell, the Portuguese were ready to loot, but two Priests came to the Commander and appealed to him to avoid the destruction.

-At 7 pm, I was feeling too tired to drive so pulled over on the highway to a “rest area” and slept.
+At 7 pm, I was too tired to drive so pulled into a “rest area” and slept.

 Day 13